aws-samples/config-resource-compliance-dashboard/pre-processing/security-architecture.md

-# Pre-processing Security Architecture
+# CRCD Dashboard Preprocessing Security Architecture

-This document records the security design decisions for the AWS Config Resource Compliance Dashboard (CRCD) pre-processing feature, deployed by `crcd-config-preprocessing.yaml`.
+This document records the security design decisions for the AWS Config Resource Compliance Dashboard (CRCD) preprocessing feature, deployed by `crcd-config-preprocessing.yaml`.

-## Purpose of the pre-processing feature
+## Purpose of the preprocessing feature

 In environments with many resources, AWS Config can deliver files larger than 32 MB (uncompressed), which exceeds an Athena service limit and causes dashboard queries to fail.
-The pre-processing feature watches the AWS Config Logs bucket and produces smaller, Athena-friendly files in a separate Dashboard bucket.
+The preprocessing feature watches the AWS Config Logs bucket and produces smaller, Athena-friendly files in a separate Dashboard bucket.
 It has two runtime components:

 - A **Producer Lambda function** that reacts to each new AWS Config file.